DataDog/integrations-core/amazon_msk/README.md

      - <KEY_2>:<VALUE_2>
    ```

-   See the [sample amazon_msk.d/conf.yaml][9] for all available configuration options for the latest version.
-For the legacy version of this integration, see the [legacy example][10].
+   See the [sample amazon_msk.d/conf.yaml][9] for all available configuration options for the latest mode.
+For the legacy mode of this integration, see the [legacy example][10].

 2. [Restart the Agent][11].